 Step 1: Find a location for compost

-For indoor composting, I recommend basement or balconies (for apartments) for composting location.
-For the composting process, try to get into tight lid or worm composting for smaller indoor areas.
+For indoor composting, I recommend basement or balconies (for apartments) for composting locations.
+For the composting process, try to get into a tight lid or worm composting for smaller indoor areas.

 You build an enclosure from the wood pallets with a wire mesh fence around it.
 It does not matter the shape of the wooden cabinet but maintains the size to be at least 4 feet high and wide.
 Don’t forget to put a cover on top of it to protect it from rain as we do not want too much water in the compost.

 Put your composter in a location that will receive full sun.
 The heat from the sun will accelerate the decomposition process.
 A dark plastic cover on a homemade compost pile will also hold the heat.